Christmas Club 2014 - Twelve Fun Felt Ornament Patterns

 You Might Also Want. . .

-- a way to transfer the patterns to the felt - I’m a huge fan of The Magical Embroidery Stuff for that, but these transfer pens also work well.
-If you have a favorite method – use it.
+- a way to transfer the patterns to the felt - I’m a huge fan of Sulky Sticky Fabri-solvy for that.
+If you have a different favorite method – use it.

 - size 8 embroidery needle